Sea Change

 James Workman

 James is a storyteller, entrepreneur and author of books on resilience, including the award-winning Heart of Dryness.
 Drawing on fieldwork with indigenous people, he founded and runs AquaShares, a firm pioneering water credit trading.
-His writing has appeared in dozens of publications like New York Times, Los Angeles Times, The New Republic, Rabbit Hole, Orion, and Washington Monthly.
-Jamie studied at Yale, Oxford, and Stanford and taught at Wesleyan and Whitman.
-But his real education came from restoring wildfires, reintroducing wolves, blowing up dams, smuggling to dissidents, getting married, and raising daughters.
+His writing has appeared in dozens of publications like The New York Times, Los Angeles Times, The New Republic, Rabbit Hole, Orion and Washington Monthly.
+James studied at Yale, Oxford and Stanford and taught at Wesleyan and Whitman, but his real education came from reintroducing wolves, blowing up dams, getting married and raising daughters.

 For advanced copies and press inquiries, please contact: